 18 months ago, this blog didn’t exist.

-Then last month I used it to launch a new online course that produced more revenue than my entire gross income from 2008 to 2011 combined.
+Then last month I used it to launch a new course that produced more revenue than my entire gross income from 2008 to 2011 combined.

 I’m still in shock at what happened.

 Today I want to show you behind the scenes of the launch of my new signature course, Get 10,000 Subscribers.

 I finished creating the course on April 27th and sent an email announcing that it was for sale on April 28th.

 10 days later, 262 people had paid (on average) just over $800 each.

 I’m going to walk you through the exact process I used to figure out what course to create, then I’ll show you how I made it and give you the launch sequence I used to generate $220,750 in revenue in a 10-day period.

 By the end of this article you’ll have a complete road map to follow in my footsteps.